Sustainable Plant Systems

 College: Food, Agricultural and Environmental Sciences

-Sustainable plant systems is broken down into five areas of specialization: agroecology, agronomy, horticulture, plant biosciences and turfgrass science.
-As the population continues to expand, there is an increasing need to limit our reliance upon imports while protecting the environment and ecosystem.
-Each of these disciplines play a special role in providing the world with plants for food, pleasure and recreation, and environmental improvement.
+Sustainable plant systems (SPS) is broken down into six areas of specialization: agroecology, agronomy, controlled environment agriculture, horticulture, plant biosciences and turfgrass science.
+As the population continues to expand, there is an increasing need to limit our reliance on imports while protecting the environment and ecosystem.
+Each of these disciplines play a special role in providing the world with plants for food, environmental improvement, pleasure and recreation.

 Admitted students who indicate their major as sustainable plant systems on their application directly enroll in the College of Food, Agricultural and Environmental Sciences.
 A faculty member in the department is assigned as an advisor to assist students in program planning and is available for academic consultation.